jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

     not answered by this guide, please ask them in the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) so we can improve this guide!

+## A note on the API

+The API of MathOptInterface is large and varied.
+In order to support the diversity of solvers and use-cases, we make heavy use of [duck-typing](https://en.wikipedia.org/wiki/Duck_typing).
+That is, solvers are not expected to implement the full API, nor is there a well-defined minimal subset of what must be implemented.
+Instead, you should implement the API as necessary in order to make the solver function as you require.

+The main reason for using duck-typing over a well-defined API is that solvers work in different ways and target different use-cases.

+For example:

+ * Some solvers support incremental problem construction, support modification after a solve, and have native support for things like variable names.
+ * Other solvers are "one-shot" solvers that require all of the problem data to construct and solve the problem in a single function call.
+They do not support modification or things like variable names.
+ * Other "solvers" are not solvers at all, but things like file readers.
+These may only support functions like [`read_from_file`](@ref), and may not even support the ability to add variables or constraints directly!
+ * Finally, some "solvers" are layers which take a problem as input, transform it according to some rules, and pass the transformed problem to an inner solver.

 ## Preliminaries

 ### Decide if MathOptInterface is right for you